awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_tutorial_setup_trust_prepare_mad.md

    + **Type**: Custom UDP Rule
    + **Protocol**: UDP
    + **Port Range**: 445
    + For **Source**, specify a single IP address, or an IP address range in CIDR notation \(for example, 203\.0\.113\.5/32\)\.
-You can also specify the name or ID of another security group in the same region\.
+You can also specify the name or ID of another security group in the same Region\.
 This setting determines the traffic that can reach your domain controllers\.
-For more information, see [Understand Your Directory’s AWS Security Group Configuration and Use](ms_ad_best_practices.md#understandsecuritygroup)\.
+For more information, see [Understand your directory’s AWS security group configuration and use](ms_ad_best_practices.md#understandsecuritygroup)\.

 1. Select **Save**\.